 I have good reason for not using Mac to process the honey and water: it gives me greater control over the thickness of the paste, and ensures that I don’t overprocess the pepitas and sunflower seeds.
 If you do happen to make your paste too runny, just add some coconut flour or a little more ground pepita/sunflower seed mix.

 You can also use 1 tbsp of rosewater in the filling instead of some of the plain water, and I think it gives the dish a slightly Persian flavour.
-Rosewater is great for you, just be aware that it’s not raw, as it is the by-product of rose oil preparation (a steam-distillation process).
+Rosewater is meant to be great for you, just be aware that it’s not raw, as it is the by-product of rose oil preparation (a steam-distillation process).

 For the pastry, process the cacao, coconut flour and sultanas together until fine crumbs are formed (in the Thermomix, this takes about a minute on speed 6, scraping down the sides of the TM bowl at least once during this time).
 If you are following the TM directions, pour this mix into a separate bowl so that you can heat up the coconut oil.